Felony DUI Offense – Repeat DUI Arrest

-I bring more than 15 years of legal experience, exclusively in the area of criminal defense, to every case that my firm handles.
-I truly believe that whenever felony charges are involved, investing in an experienced attorney can pay dividends in the long run, by avoiding the fines, jail time and career impacts that come with a criminal conviction.
+We truly believe that when felony charges are involved, investing in an experienced DUI offense attorney can pay dividends in the long run, by avoiding the fines, jail time and career impacts that come with a criminal conviction.
 We are dedicated to representing people in the criminal justice system every single day to help them avoid these consequences.

 In the state of Illinois, DUIs (typically 1st or 2nd) are normally considered misdemeanor offenses.
-Not every charge of driving under the influence is automatically considered a felony, but state law allows many cases to be prosecuted as felonies and will charge you under an aggravated DUI offense.
-DUI charges will be prosecuted as a felony when:
+Not every charge of driving under the influence is considered a felony, but state law does allow cases to be prosecuted as felonies and will charge you under an aggravated DUI offense.
+DUI charges will be prosecuted as a felony in Illinois when:

 - The driver was operating a vehicle with a suspended or revoked license.

 - The driver is facing a third or subsequent DUI offense.